Coloring graphs with no even hole $\geq 6$: the triangle-free case: Introduction

-Let us now introduce the main tool of the proof, called \defi{Parity Changing Path} (\defi{PCP} for short) which, as already mentioned, is inspired by the \emph{Trinity Changing Path (TCP)} appearing in \cite{Thomasse0mod3}: intuitively (see Figure \ref{fig: PCP} for an unformal diagram), a PCP is an induced sequence of induced subgraphs and paths $(G_1, P_1, \ldots, G_\ell, P_\ell, H)$ such that each block $G_i$ can be crossed by two possible paths of different parities, and the last block $H$ typically is a stock of big chromatic number.
+Let us now introduce the main tool of the proof, called \defi{Parity Changing Path} (\defi{PCP} for short) which, as already mentioned, is inspired by the \emph{Trinity Changing Path (TCP)} appearing in \cite{Thomasse0mod3}: intuitively (see Figure \ref{fig: PCP} for an unformal diagram), a PCP is a sequence of induced subgraphs and paths $(G_1, P_1, \ldots, G_\ell, P_\ell, H)$ with no "bad" chord between them, such that each block $G_i$ can be crossed by two possible paths of different parities, and the last block $H$ typically is a "stock" of big chromatic number, in which we can find whichever structure always appears in a graph with high chromatic number.
 Formally, a \defi{PCP of order $\ell$} in $G$ is a sequence of induced subgraphs $G_1, \ldots, G_{\ell}, H$ (called \defi{blocks}; the $G_i$ are the \defi{regular} blocks) and induced paths $P_1, \ldots , P_{\ell}$ such that the origin of $P_i$ is some vertex $y_i$ in $G_i$, and the end of $P_i$ is some vertex $x_{i+1}$ of $G_{i+1}$ (or of $H$ if $i=\ell$).
 Apart from these special vertices which belong to exactly two subgraphs of the PCP, the blocks and paths $G_1, \ldots, G_\ell, H, P_1, \ldots, P_\ell$ composing the PCP are pairwise disjoint.
 The only possible edges have both endpoints belonging to the same block or path.
 We also have one extra vertex $x_1\in G_1$ called the \defi{origin} of the PCP.
 Moreover in each block $G_i$, there exists one induced $x_i y_i$-path of odd length, and one induced $x_i y_i$-path of even length (these paths are not required to be disjoint one from each other).
 In particular $x_i \neq y_i$ and $x_i y_i$ is not an edge.
 For technical reasons that will appear later, we also require that $H$ is connected, every $G_i$ has chromatic number at most 4 and every $P_i$ has length at least 2.
 Finally the chromatic number of $H$ is called the \defi{leftovers}.

-In fact in Subsection \ref{sec: Yes C4 avec C5}, we need a slightly stronger definition of PCP: a \defi{strong PCP} is a PCP for which every $G_i$ contains an induced $C_5$.
+In fact in Section \ref{sec: Yes C4 avec C5}, we need a slightly stronger definition of PCP: a \defi{strong PCP} is a PCP for which every $G_i$ contains an induced $C_5$.

 We first bound the chromatic number in $\CCinq$ (see Lemma \ref{lem: sans C5} below), which is easier because we forbid one more cycle length, and then deduce the theorem for $\C$.
 The proofs for $\C$ and $\CCinq$ follow the same outline, which we informally describe here: